jfarooq1/anwalt-automation-farooq/ReadMe.md

 ## Source Code Review

 Framework is designed as per the Page Object Model.
-It helps in modifying the framework in future.

-7. Source code for the test cases is located in /src/test/java/.
+8. Source code for the test cases is located in /src/test/java/.

-8. Utilities are located in /src/main/java/.
+9. Utilities are located in /src/main/java/.

-9. 2 Test cases will be passed and 2 will be failed.
+10. 2 Test cases will be passed and 2 will be failed.